WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-21-dockerize-an-asp-net-core-microservice-and-rabbitmq.md

 ## Build the Dockerfile without Visual Studio

 You don't need Visual Studio to create a Docker image.
-This is useful when you want to create the image and then push it to a container registry like Dockerhub.
+This is useful when you want to create the image and then push it to a container registry like Docker Hub.
 You should always do this in a build pipeline but it's useful to know how to do it by hand and sometimes you need it to quickly test something.

 Open Powershell or bash and navigate to the folder containing the CustomerApi.sln file.
 To build an image, you can use docker build \[build context\] \[location of Dockerfile\].
 Optionally, you can add a tag by using -t tagname.
 Use